lrhn/dep-pkgspec/DEP-pkgspec.md

 - The remaining lines are key/value entries.
 They must contain a `=` character.
 - The characters before the first `=` is the package name and the characters after is the package location.
 - The package name is a valid Dart identifier: The first character must be either an ASCII letter ('a'-'z', 'A'-'Z'), underscore ('_') or dollar sign ('$'), there can be any number of following characters that are either ASCII letters, underscores, dollar signs or ASCII digits ('0'-'9').
 - If the same package name occurs twice in the file, it is an error.
-The tool may fail immediately when detecting the duplicate definition, or it may give a warning and continue running and not fail until the package name is acutally used in an import (similarly to when the same name is imported from two different libraries).
+The tool may fail immediately when detecting the duplicate definition, or it may give a warning and continue running and not fail until the package name is actually used in an import (similarly to when the same name is imported from two different libraries).
 - The package location is a URI reference.
 It may be a relative URI, in which case it is resolved against the location of the package specification file.
 That is, a line like `homebrew=../../homebrew/lib` will be resolved relative to the location of the package file.
 This must specify a directory, so if the path does not end in a slash ('/'), then one is added automatically.

 After loading and resolving the package-name/package-location pairs from the package resolution file, the tool will resolve "package" URIs using this information.